 - Answer calls

 The Apple AirPods 2, AirPods Pro and the Beats Powerbeats Pro all run on the H1 chip and they all offer one-tap setup with Apple devices.
 The AirPods and the Powerbeats Pro will be automatically recognised by an Apple device when you open their charging case.
 After one tap, all headphones will connect seamlessly across any other Apple devices associated with your Apple ID.

 All headphones will also automatically pause when they are taken out of your ear, and play when they are put back in and you can opt to wear one AirPod or one Powerbeats Pro, or both.
 They also all offer Hey Siri support and it's possible to answer calls on all pairs of headphones too without touching your phone.

 What's different between Beats Powerbeats Pro and Apple AirPods Pro?

-The Apple AirPods 2 start at $159 or £159 for the standard charging case.
+The Apple AirPods 2 usually start at $159 or £159 for the standard charging case.
 This price increases to $199 or £199 for the AirPods with the wireless charging case.

 The Beats Powerbeats Pro usually cost £219.95.

 Both pairs of Apple AirPods and the Beats Powerbeats Pro look completely different.
 The Beats headphones have a sportier look and they feature an adjustable ear hook, which makes them more secure for working out compared to the AirPods 2 especially.
 They have physical controls at the top of each ear piece and the "b" can be pushed for activating voice control.

 The AirPods 2 have a small earpiece with a stem below, resembling a very small electric toothbrush head.
 They have no physical controls on them, with volume controlled via the connected device instead.
 You can double tap the side for to play/pause a track, skip a track, go back a track or launch Siri though - depending on what you have setup.